eth-cal/MO-IT161-Solo-Syncr/README.md

     1. Enter **Calendar**/**Kanban** Mode.
     2. Click "**+**" to add a new task.
     3. Fill the information.
-        3.1.
-Deadlines in kanban tasks are optional.
+        - Note: Deadlines in kanban tasks are optional.
     4. Click "**Save**".
 - When adding an **alarm**:
     1. Enter Alarm Mode.
     2. Fill the information below without selecting an existing alarm.
-        2.1. ... or you can click the "Time Now" button to instantly add an alarm based on the current time*, then adjust settings there.
+        - ... or you can click the "Time Now" button to instantly add an alarm based on the current time*, then adjust settings there.
     3. Click "Add".

+\*\* The planner is never hidden in the prototype.

 ## Who Can Use?
 The Syncr app can be used by anyone, regardless of their organisational status (i.e. personal or commercial).